SugieLab/MeDUsA/README.md

 2. In 'mask output folder', choose the folder where you would like to export predicted mask files.
 3. In 'mask output folder', choose the folder where you would like to output the .csv file for prediction results.
 4. In 'model hdf5', choose the pretrained model you downloaded above.
-5. In 'percent of images to output detection points', ほにゃらら
+5. In 'percent of images to output detection points', if you want to get images that shows where MeDUsA predicted as axonal terminals, enter “100”.
+But it will take a long time.
 6. Click the start button.

 Prediction will start immediately and predicted mask will be exported as tif files to the folder specified in step-2 and prediction result will be exported as csv file to the folder selected in step-3.<br><br>